ballerina-attic/module-ballerinax-jira/README.md

 standards, you can use any web development language to access the API.

-The following sections provide information on how to use Ballerina Jira endpoint.
+The following sections provide information on how to use Ballerina Jira Endpoint.

 - [Getting started](#getting-started)
 - [Authentication](#authentication)